 - Breakfast cereals with fruit

 Throughout the day the player should consume 200 mls of water at regular intervals (15-20 minute intervals) if possible.

 On game day when the kick-off is early afternoon weigh the player before breakfast.
 If he is lower than his normal body weight ensure that he reaches his normal body weight by eating and drinking during breakfast.

 At least 2-3 hours prior to the game the player will benefit from a light carbohydrate snack.
 This meal should consist of easy to digest carbohydrates.
 A typical pre-Game snack is similar to that of a pre-training meal or snack.
 See the list of carbohydrate based snacks above.
 A typical pre-game snack might include 2 slices of bread with a mixed salad (lettuce, tomato, potatoe or rice) and a biscuit with fruit juice.
 Always ensure that the player is comfortable with his pre-Game snack.

 As a precaution in overcoming the diuretic effects of nervousness (quite a normal occurrence before a game) and for complete hydration ensure that the player sips water during the hours before the game.
 Players should be weighed in before the game.
-This can be easily established as a match day practice by completing this weight-in and out before and after every training session. back to top
+This can be easily established as a match day practice by completing this weight-in and out before and after every training session.

 Alcohol has had a long time association with sport, with its consumption believed to be a vital component of team spirit and camaraderie.
 It has also been synonymous with the myth of being a good source of carbohydrate, a steadier of nerves and a substance which is simply sweated out of the body.